A History and What It is:

 6. Moroccans also offer one kiss on each cheek (to corresponding sexes) together with the handshake.

 7. In China, people shaking hands will typically usually hang on to every other's hands for an extended duration after the initial handshake.

 8. In Japan, it is suitable to allow the host of a meeting to initiate the handshake.

 9. The 'hand hug' is a sort of handshake popular with politicians, as it could present them as being warm, friendly, trustworthy and also truthful.
 This sort of handshake entails covering the clenched hands with the continuing to be freedom, developing a kind of 'cocoon'.
 Very comfortable, very very comfortable.

 10. This one is really interesting: in some locations of Africa, handshakes are held during the conversation between the two people who are chatting.
 If they are shaking hands, others are allowed to enter the conversation.

 11. In Denver, Colorado, two entrepreneurs broke the world record for the world's longest handshake.
 They were awake 50 hours total, and the record came it at exactly 43.5 hours, breaking the previous record of 42.5 hours.
 And yes, I was one of the handshakers.
 Read more about that here.

-Or, if you're in Colorado and want to shake hands, check out our services and schedule a time with me here.
+Or, if you're in Colorado and want to shake hands, check out our web assets for sale.